Dario-Maglio/Dario-Maglio/README.rst

-Hi 👋 My username is @Dario-Maglio
+Hi 👋 My name is Dario Cafasso Maglio

-I live in Campania 🇮🇹 and study Physics at the University of Pisa  🔭
+I live in Avellino 🇮🇹 and study Physics at the University of Pisa  🔭